 While I would not recommend insulating a kettle using a gas-fired heat source, or maybe only using a fiberglass based wool insulation for that, I see little or no reason not to insulate a kettle in an electric brewery.

-Why 13mm thickness?
-Well the 25 mm and above thicknesses interfere significantly with the Tri Clamp connections making them very difficult to use while the kettle is wrapped.
-The 19mm thick material was useable, but makes it difficult to tighten clamps without tearing into the insulation with your fingernails.
-If you are very careful about tightening your fittings, you can use the 19mm Armaflex without tearing it every time.
-But what is the actual benefit of the 19mm vs the 13mm thicknesses?
-I put them to the test.
+What thickness to use?
+The 25 mm and greater thicknesses interfere significantly with the Tri Clamp connections making them very difficult to use while the kettle is wrapped.
+The 19mm thick material was useable, but makes it difficult to tighten clamps without tearing into the insulation with your fingernails. the 13mm Armaflex allows better access when making Tri-Clamp connections, so I decided to test the performance of the 13mm and 19mm versions.

-To test the insulating capabilities of these two products, I used a 57 Liter Craft Hardware kettle and heated 25 L of water to 61,5 C. The test was performed in a ventilated room with temperatures steady around 19 C and no wind.
-Temperature was measured over the following 60 minutes using my one-wire craftbeerpi controller.
-I decided to recirculate the water in the kettle to avoid erroneous temperature readings due to stratification, and placed the temperature probe just past the kettle output valve in a tee fitting.
-I provisionally wrapped the valves, pump, clamps, and return hose with a combination of materials to minimize the heat loss through the external circuit.
-This external insulation remained the same for all 3 tests.
+To test the insulating capabilities of these products, I used a 57 Liter Craft Hardware kettle and heated 25 L of water to 61,5 C. The test was performed in a ventilated room with temperatures steady around 19 C and no wind.
+Temperature was measured over 60 minutes using craftbeerpi as a data logger.
+The hot water was recirculated through a whirlpool arm to avoid erroneous temperature readings due to stratification.
+The temperature probe was located in a Tee fitting just past the kettle output valve.
+I wrapped the valves, pump, clamps, and return hose with a combination of materials to minimize the heat loss through the external circuit.